k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

   * TDM solution needs a Postgres POD.
 Accordingly the minimum required for such namespace is:
     * Fabric: 4 cores, 16GB RAM
     * PG: 2 cores, 8 GB RAM
-  * A Project using a real-time data streaming, a Cassandra POD is required (for the IIDFinder module). .
+  * A Project using a real-time data streaming, a Cassandra POD is required (for the IIDFinder module).
 Accordingly the minimum required for such namespace is:
     * Fabric: 4 cores, 16GB RAM (In this case also Kafka application is running on this POD)
     * Cassandra: 2 cores, 8GB RAM

-* **Non Studio** namespaces like UAT, SIT, pre-production and production, requires scalable Fabric PODs (e.g. starting with 2 Fabric PODs).
+* **Non Studio** namespaces like UAT, SIT, pre-production and production, requires a cluster of several Fabric PODs, using K8S auto-scale capabilities.

   On the other hand, PODs or resources which required for Studio namespace, might not be needed here: for non-studio case, it is recommended to use manages services (buckets / blob-storage for massive storage; managed DBs like managed Postgres or managed Cassandra; Managed Kafka rather than running it on Fabric POD).

 > Note: You might consider having several clusters.
 For example: Dev cluster for Studio; QA and preproduction; Production.
-This can be useful for more security segregation and network policies (which clusters are allowed to access to what data platforms/DBs).
+This can be useful for more security segregation (that is: which clusters are allowed to access to what data platforms/DBs).
 In addition it can help for resources allocation, as scaling in and out might be different and you may wish to avoid the affect of Studio namespaces on production and vice-versa.
 >
 > In POT only single cluster is required for Studio namespaces.